selwynpolit/d9book/book/learn.md

 - [Adam Bergstein's Drupal 10 Masterclass: Build responsive Drupal applications to deliver custom and extensible digital experiences to users published Jan 2024](https://amzn.to/483XEWV)
 - [Matt Glaman and Kevin Quillen's Drupal 10 Development Cookbook.
 Published in Feb 2023](https://amzn.to/3SuU18j)
 - [Luca Lussos's Modernizing Drupal 10 Theme Development: Build fast, responsive Drupal websites with custom theme design to deliver a rich user experience published August 2023](https://amzn.to/3SwXHq9).
 For an interview with the author about this book [check out this episode of Talking Drupal ](https://www.talkingdrupal.com/425)
+- [Learning Drupal 9 as a framework by Stef Van Looveren.
+Full code included.](https://www.amazon.com/Learning-Drupal-framework-custom-included/dp/B0B6XJ6F4Q) The code in the [repo](https://github.com/stef-van-looveren/learning-drupal-as-a-framework/tree/main) was updated to Drupal 10 in Feb 2024.
+This is also available in [pdf or epub format on leanpub](https://leanpub.com/drupal-9)
 - [31 days of Drupal migrations by Mauricio Dinarte updated October 2020](https://leanpub.com/31-days-of-drupal-migrations)
 - [Fran Gil's Expert in Drupal 9 Front-End Development.
 Updated in Sep 2022](https://www.forcontu.com/en/books/expert-in-drupal-9-front-end-development)
 - [Fran Gil's Expert in Drupal 9 Back-End Development.
 Updated in Sep 2022](https://www.forcontu.com/en/books/expert-in-drupal-9-back-end-development)